 If you need some sweetness for your coffee, then check out my article with the best sugar substitutes.
 It’s probably best to avoid artificial sweeteners whenever possible.

-No sugar breakfast ideas include:
+No added sugar breakfast ideas include:

 • Egg muffins made with hams, sausage or bacon